pandazxx/outcast-ai-bootcamp/README.md

 - workflow for loosely coupled team colaboration.
 - knowledge base for everyone to learn from
 - Ideas for our next project

+## This project is not

+- For AI Eningeering
+- A DEMO project

 ## Execution plan